-Traditionally, the start of a new year is a time when we reflect on the progress we made during the year passed and set our goals for the new year.
-More often than not, your professional development goals include training or some form of continuing education to expand or refresh your technical knowledge.
-We’ve queried training resources in our industry to provide you with an overview of free or affordable solutions to meet your training goals in 2018.
-You’ll find here sources of compliance-related seminars, workshops and other types of training, offered online and on location, public and private.
+The start of a new year is a time when, traditionally, we reflect on the progress we made during the year passed and set our goals for the new year.
+More often than not your professional development goals include training or some form of higher education to expand or refresh your technical knowledge.
+We’ve queried training resources in our niche industry to provide you with an overview of affordable solutions to meet your training goals in 2017.
+You’ll find here sources of compliance related seminars and workshops offered online and on location, public and private.

-Please note that all listings are current as of the date we go to press (early December 2017).
-We invite you to submit updates and corrections, as well as suggestions for additional listings for our events section.
-Send your comments to us at email@example.com.
+We invite you to submit your own suggestions for additional listings as we continue to update our events section.
+Send your comments to us at firstname.lastname@example.org.

-Bruce Archambeault is expected to teach several seminars in 2018.
-Check http://www.brucearch.com for the latest details.
+Bruce Archambeault will teach several seminars in 2017.
+Check http://www.brucearch.com for details.

 D.L.S.
 Electronic Systems, Inc. offers a two-day applications seminar plus a one-day workshop.

 EMC by Your Design: A Practical Applications Seminar and Workshop